-Before we get started, note that this is a solid primer for negotiation.
+Before we get started, please note that this is a solid primer for negotiation.
 This negotiation guide reviews some of the most important aspects of negotiation.
-That said, I want to acknowledge that negotiation is something you can take a series of college courses on and even work for years to become an expert.
-So, if you have an important negotiation coming up with high stakes, use this as a negotiation guide, but we also advise that you study the subject in-depth, do the necessary research, and make sure to practice.
+That said, I want to acknowledge that negotiation is something you can take a series of college courses on and even work on for years before you become an expert.
+So, if you have an important negotiation coming up with high stakes, use this as a guide.
+Still, we also advise that you study the subject in-depth, do the necessary research, and make sure to practice.
 Let’s get started with the first out of four parts of our negotiation guide.

 Why Do People Avoid Negotiation?